lpetrovic05/hiero-improvement-proposals-lazar/assets/hip-xxxx-quiescence/quiescence-details.md

 ## Unknowns

-- How will know know which events are consensus after a reconnect?
+- How will we know which events are consensus after a reconnect?
 - Figure out what to do about [metric modification](#metrics).
 The consensus module will not be tracking what needs to reach consensus, so it cannot modify the metrics.
 Should these metrics move to execution?